Returning to CSU

 - Education Abroad Peer Advisors

-- Work for the Education Abroad Office and get paid to talk about studying abroad!
-Nearly every semester, we hire current and former education abroad students to be Education Abroad Peer Advisors.
-If you are passionate and want to share about your own education abroad experience, this is a great opportunity to share your knowledge and advise students on the study abroad process.
-In this position, you will develop your communication, administrative, and leadership skills and further your international and intercultural interests.
-Meet our current EA Peer Advisors here.
+- Nearly every semester, CSU Education Abroad hires current and former education abroad students to be Education Abroad Peer Advisors.
+Students who are passionate about studying abroad, want to share about their experiences, and want to share their knowledge and advice with future study abroad students are encouraged to apply!
+EA Peer Advisors will develop their communication, administrative, and leadership skills and further their international and intercultural interests.
+Meet our current EA Peer Advisors.
 Education Abroad Peer Advisor job openings are posted on Handshake.
 Returnees are emailed by the Education Abroad Office when jobs become available!

 - FYS Mentors